 Limits to exit payments across the public sector were expected to be introduced by the Government in late 2017/early 2018.
 The intended framework to limit public-sector exit payments proposes a £95,000 individual cap.
-The implementation of the cap is subject to further consultation and the entitlement to exit payments and unreduced pensions is to be reviewed by the Government.
-The outcome of this further consultation has not yet been published.
+The implementation of the cap has been subject to further consultation and the expectation is that the Regulations will be in place in October 2019.